id110067/StockMarket101/README.md

     -   The investor will be asked to login/create an account with name<br>
         and portfolio account number as input

-    -   New player starts with virtual cash of 100,000 HKD in his/her
+    -   New player starts with virtual cash of 100,000 HKD in his/her<br>
-        > portfolio account, while an already registered user is
+        portfolio account, while an already registered user is<br>
-        > redirected to his account to view all his previous activity
+        redirected to his account to view all his previous activity<br>

     -   There will be stocks of 5 companies

-    -   Player gets to experiment with these stocks by placing investing
+    -   Player gets to experiment with these stocks by placing investing<br>
-        > in virtual stocks
+        in virtual stocks

     -   As the day begins: